Gitagum: Economy

 Root crops are also planted as food substitute and as additional source of income.
 Many land owners with bigger land areas plant permanent crops and fruit trees such as mango and senequilas to augment their income.

 In 2010, the requirement per capita of cereals, fruits, vegetables and root crops was 1,757.90, 1,233.91, 881.37 and 975.38 metric tons, respectively.
 It indicates that a deficit on all commodities have been experience due to irreversible effect of climate change, lack of support in terms of farm inputs and infertility of agricultural lands.
 The table below show the 2011 agricultural crops by area planted and production.

 For a four year period of production, it can be observed that there was a significant decrease in production of all food items.
 Rice farming has no area suitable for lowland rice production.
 The table below illustrates the four year production by selected food items.

 It is expected that based on the prescribed standard the food requirement per capita will generate an average increase of less than one (1%) percent annually.
 This is attributed mainly by the slow growth rate of the municipality’s population.
 The table below projects the food requirement per capita per annum in metric tons.

 Source of agricultural inputs comes mainly from Cagayan de Oro.
 However, some purchase their farm inputs from the Laguindingan and Libertad, Misamis Oriental.
 There are also poultries in the municipality mainly for ducks and chickens.
 Backyard and egg production are common projects where residents usually invest as alternative livelihood.

 Tourism

-Lagoon Beach Resort is a hotel and beach resort based in sunny Gitagum, Misamis Oriental and near Laguindingan Airport.
-Through fun activities, good food, a beautiful view of the ocean and the best time away with family and friends, you’ll always have a reason to return for your next vacation getaway.

-Burnay Sands Resort.
-They offer exclusivity with priority on your privacy and comfort as you relax and spend quality time with your family, friends.

 Mt.
 Anggas is the latest must-trek site of Northern Mindanao.
-It is a grass land mountain range that covers four municipalities of western misamis oriental.
+It is a grass land mountain range that covers four municipalities of Western Misamis Oriental.
 It is full of minerals and rocks from top to bottom.
 Big trees with deep root system cannot grow and survive, hence, a grassland.
-Its unique vegetation, topography and 360 degree panoramic views from start to finish is something to fill your phone with Facebook and Instagram worthy photos.Best approach is located at Sikiton, G. Pelaez, Gitagum, Misamis Oriental.
+Its unique vegetation, topography and 360 degree panoramic views from start to finish is something to fill your phone with Facebook and Instagram worthy photos.
+Best approach is located at Sikiton, G. Pelaez, Gitagum, Misamis Oriental.
 Mt.
-Anggas is just 25 minutes ride from Laguindingan airport – 1 hour and fifteen minutes from the city of Cagayan de Oro.
+Anggas is just 25 minutes ride from Laguindingan Airport – 1 hour and fifteen minutes from the city of Cagayan de Oro.